BIOGRAPHY

 Samuel Vargas Teixeira, born in Venezuela and trained within the renowned El Sistema program, is deeply committed to education and mentorship.
 He serves on the faculty of the Schwob School of Music at Columbus State University, where he leads a violin studio and serves as Chamber Music Coordinator, guiding students in both solo and chamber music.
 As a sought-after guest artist and pedagogue, Vargas Teixeira has presented masterclasses, workshops, and educational residencies at universities and conservatories throughout the United States and internationally, both in person and through online platforms.
 Some of these institutions include the Tokyo College of Music, Royal Academy in London, Iowa State University, Valparaiso University, San Francisco Conservatory, El Sistema Orlando, United Children’s Music Project of New Jersey, University of Hidalgo (Mexico), National University of Peru, National University of the Arts (Colombia), National University of the Arts (Venezuela), and the Beijing Conservatory, among many others.
 His teaching engagements regularly connect students across continents, offering instruction in violin performance, audition preparation, chamber music collaboration, and artistic career development.
 Central to Vargas Teixeira’s educational mission is his work as founder and president of the Samuel Vargas International Music Foundation, an organization dedicated to enriching communities and society through the power of classical music and creative education.
 Through its programs, the foundation has reached students in more than eighteen countries, supporting young musicians through educational initiatives, instrument donations, online instruction, and the creation of youth chamber orchestras.
 Beyond the stage and classroom, Vargas contributes to the field through writing and scholarship.
 He is the author of the book The Art of Giving and Receiving: The Person Behind the Violin, a reflective exploration of violin pedagogy, artistic development, and the human dimension of musical training.
 His broader publications and educational materials focus on the relationship between artistic identity, performance practice, and the pedagogical dialogue between teacher and student.

-(Pictures for press)
+(Photos for press)